NCEMS/energetic-origins-of-PPI-connectivity/README.md

 `./setup.sh`

+(If running on CyVerse, use `cyverse_setup.sh` instead)

 3. You can now run the pipeline by entering the command `./run_pipeline.sh <.config file>`

 The `.config` file contains all commonly changed parameters, including those used to label output files.

+4. To be added - download Rosetta & FoldX and insert paths to executables in the config file

 ### PIPELINE